kartoffelquadrat/LivePoll/README.md

 ## Documentation

 * Developpers can access the JavaDoc as GitHub page: [Javadoc link](https://m5c.github.io/LivePoll/)
 * The API is structured as follows:

 ```
-    sdf
-    sdf
+  WEB (all these are GET, and produce webpage replies)
+     - /               => Landing page, chose your activity
+     - /quick          => "QuickPoll: Type your question for a fast, single-shot poll"
+     -/polls/{pollid} => Rendered page showing question and QR code voting options and stats.
+                      (This page is restricted to LOCALHOST)
+     - /polls/{pollid}/qr/{option} => Cast vote and retrieve ACK message.
+In a true REST service
+     this would be a Put/Post option, but for simplicity we use the phones implicitly website GET to cast a vote.
+  REST (these are actual API backends, not returning website data but intended for JSON exchange)
+     -
 ```

 > Note: The API is not a true REST API, as we are using GET requests for voting.
-This is a design choice to reduce the voting overhead (no action required other than scanning the code, for implicit voting).
+This is a design
+> choice to reduce the voting overhead (no action required other than scanning the code, for
+> implicit
+> voting).

 ## Author